Examples

 As in the "Simple Message" example

-2. Create topic
+2. Create a topic

-3. Set display in the portal
+3. Set the display on the portal

-The JavaScript functions look like this:
+The JavaScript functions are as follows:

 function displayRandomNumber() {